Xinna-Sun/SIT102/README.md

 # SIT102
-SplashKit programming as part of learning SIT102 at Deakin College
+C++ programming with SplashKit as part of learning SIT102 Introduction to Programming at Deakin College